orthonormalize/cabiScrapeJ/README.md

 ## Design Criteria

 All communications between the app and the mobile device are plaintext SMS.
-No data services are available.
+No other data services are available at the mobile device.

 ## Approach